All About Eve: Plot

 At the Sarah Siddons Award ceremony honoring rising actress Eve Harrington, narration from acerbic theatre critic Addison DeWitt introduces the attendees and hints that there is more to Eve's story.

 The narration switches to Karen Richards, wife of playwright Lloyd Richards.
 She recalls the previous October, when she introduced Eve to aging Broadway star Margo Channing, who was starring in a play written by Lloyd.
 Eve tells Karen, Lloyd, and Margo's maid Birdie that she followed Margo's last theatrical tour to New York City after seeing her perform in San Francisco.
 She tells of her impoverished childhood and losing her husband in the South Pacific during World War II, and, moved by Eve's story, Margo takes her into her home as her assistant.
 Eve quickly manipulates her way into Margo's life as both secretary and adoring fan.

-Margo is also concerned about her romantic relationship with Bill Sampson, eight years her junior, who is directing a film in California.
+Margo is also concerned about her romantic relationship with Bill Simpson, eight years her junior, who is directing a film in California.
 Without telling Margo, Eve arranges a midnight long-distance phone call from Margo to Bill on his birthday.
 Eve hopes the unexpected late call will show Bill that Margo forgot his birthday and also sends her own greeting.
 Margo realizes that Eve set her up and asks producer Max Fabian to hire Eve at his office to get her away from Bill; instead, Eve has Karen convince Fabian to make Eve Margo's understudy without Margo's knowledge.